miru-the-pinguin/sentiment_classification/README.md

 Bachelor's thesis code base.

+DISCLAIMER: The code was written and run in Google Colab, where the built-in AI copilot was used.

 Thesis Title: Comparative Analysis of Sentiment Classification: BERT Deep Learning Approach vs Naïve Bayes Probabilistic Model

 Author: Mira Radakovic